LOCATION AND DESCRIPTION

 Berlin Lake contains diverse sport fish populations which include largemouth bass, smallmouth bass, white bass, walleye, white crappie, black crappie, bluegill, channel catfish, brown bullhead, and muskellunge.

-Cottontail rabbit, ring-necked pheasant, squirrels, woodchuck, raccoon, muskrat, mink, white-tailed deer, and opossum are the principal upland game and fur species.
+Cottontail rabbit, ring-necked pheasant, squirrels, woodchuck, raccoon, muskrat, mink, white-tailed deer, wild turkey, and opossum are the principal upland game and fur species.
 During fall migration, sizable flights of woodcock augment local production.
 Waterfowl occur on the lake and on the ponds and beaver marshes on the area.
 Beaver have become fairly common.
 The impoundments on the area provide excellent habitat not only for beaver, but for many furbearers, shorebirds, and waterfowl.
-During migration, bald eagles may be seen on Berlin Lake along with a great variety of songbirds.
+Bald eagles, and osprey may be seen on Berlin Lake along with a great variety of songbirds during migration.

 HUNTING AND FISHING